Dracksnoop/vault/replit.md

   - Added "Paid" button functionality to recurring schedules table for marking invoices as paid
   - Integrated paid invoice updates with revenue dashboard for real-time revenue tracking
   - Ensured all automatically generated invoices properly link to their recurring schedules

+- **July 20, 2025**: CRITICAL FIX - Implemented complete multi-tenancy for Trade section data isolation
+  - Fixed critical data sharing bug in Trade section where purchase/sell orders were visible across all users
+  - Updated purchase order storage methods (getPurchaseOrders, getPurchaseOrder) with user filtering by userId
+  - Updated sell order storage methods (getSellOrders, getSellOrder) with user filtering by userId
+  - Modified all purchase order API endpoints (/api/purchase-orders) to enforce user authentication and data isolation
+  - Modified all sell order API endpoints (/api/sell-orders) to enforce user authentication and data isolation
+  - Added userId parameter validation to all purchase/sell order creation, update, and delete operations
+  - Updated replacement request system to use proper API endpoints with user isolation (moved from localStorage)
+  - Added replacement request schema to database with userId field for proper user isolation
+  - Fixed replacement API endpoints with complete user authentication and data filtering
+  - Ensured each new user starts with completely clean Trade section - no shared purchase/sell order data
+  - Implemented true multi-tenancy with tenant ID filtering on all trade-related database operations
+  - Trade section now properly isolates data by user - critical security and functionality fix completed